 - By Suchita Mandavilli, Christian CarylChristian Caryl is the author of Strange Rebels: 1979 and the Birth of the 21st Century.
-A former reporter at Newsweek, he is a senior fellow at the Legatum Institute (which co-publishes Democracy Lab with Foreign Policy) and a contributing editor at the National Interest.
-He is also a Senior Fellow at the Center for International Studies at the Massachusetts Institute of Technology and a regular contributor to the New York Review of Books.
+A former reporter at Newsweek, he is a senior fellow at the Legatum Institute (which co-publishes Democracy Lab with Foreign Policy) and is a contributing editor at the National Interest.
+He is also a senior fellow at the Center for International Studies at the Massachusetts Institute of Technology and a regular contributor to the New York Review of Books.

 Christian Caryl reflects on the complicated legacy of the genocide in Rwanda.

 Daniel Lansberg-Rodriguez compares notes with blogger Yoani Sánchez about the common problems of Venezuela and Cuba.

 Lim Li Min reports on the difficulties faced by the LGBT community in Malaysia.

 Mohamed Eljarh scrutinizes the efforts of the United Nations to mediate negotiations about Libya’s political future.